Ghosts and gangsters in haunted art house movie.

 Jason Patric as Ulysses carries the drama with intense charisma, while Isabella Rossellini, playing his wife Hyacinth, brings a sense of otherliness.
 Ulysses’ beautifully doleful mistress is the moll of the gang, only ever used and abused, even having to shed her dress to give to another.
 There is some interesting nudity, and some not very sexy sex.

 The publicity material mentions references to German expressionist cinema, but equally evident is inspiration from Cocteau, Eisenstein and Film Noir.
 For film buffs and students, Keyhole will become essential fair, and will find it rich in more references than those mentioned.
 If you don’t know your Hitchcock from your Harry Potter, there is still a narrative to unfold and a staggering visual portfolio of cinematic and photographic images.
 Shot digitally, it is a master class in noir lighting, old-school film techniques using shadows and camera angle choices, and early Hollywood and European film aesthetic.

 Frenetic and intense, there is no moment of light relief from the claustrophobia.
 Canadian director Guy Maddin’s individualistic vision is unrelentingly serious and challenging, and yet a worthwhile ordeal.

-Keyhole is released in the UK on 14th September 2012.
+Keyhole is released nationwide on 14th September 2012.

 Watch the trailer for Keyhole here: